eduarecnam/spam-detection/README.md

 # Biblioraphy

-On this section you'll find all of the resources which have made possible this project.
+On this section you'll find all of the sources which have made possible this project.
 That's why I'd like to leverage this section to thank all them

 - *email spam detection:* https://www.youtube.com/watch?v=cNLPt02RwF0
 - *Missing values strategies:* https://www.kaggle.com/code/alexisbcook/missing-values/tutorial